Cuba Travel Advice

 There is a lower average of crime against visitors in popular tourist destination spots as they are manned well by local police, however there is an increasing risk of pickpocketing, purse snatching, fraud schemes, and thefts from unoccupied cars and/or dwellings.
 Areas near to hotels can be of risk also with thieves, prostitution and criminally-motivated characters in the area waiting for opportunistic crime.
 Please be aware that sexual activity with anyone under the age of 18 is against the law.

-It is recommended you always ask for the price up front on purchasing goods, eating and drinking out and always when using a taxi services.
+It is recommended you always ask for the price up front on purchasing goods, eating and drinking out and always when using a taxi service.

-It is best to bring out in public small amounts of cash, in addition to some emergency money.
-Not to let credit cards leave your sight.
+The best travel advice for Cuba is to not carry large amounts of cash with you in public and also to not let credit cards leave your sight.
 In addition to this, please secure your belongings carefully inside your accommodation in a safe.
 There have been reports of theft of belongings even inside these safes.
 The use of tamper proof secure bags and cable ties for small amounts of cash will deter opportunistic accommodation staff.

-There have be known spates of civil unrest and demonstrations which have turned violent, however due to governmental oppression in the past these have been short lived.
+There have been known spates of civil unrest and demonstrations which have turned violent, however due to governmental oppression in the past these have been short lived.
 It is advised you stay away from such public gatherings for your own safety.

 Cuba has had long standing ties to Russia and the People’s Republic of China.
-It has had more recently developed closer links with the USA, however due to its poor human rights and treatment of its residents has ongoing issues it is working through with the European Union.
+It has had more recently developed closer links with the USA, however due to its poor human rights and treatment of its residents, Cuba has ongoing issues that it is working through with the European Union.

 UK citizens can drive in the country with a full UK driving licence for up to 6 months, however please do so with caution as there are hefty penalties and custodial sentences for foreign and domestic drivers in the country; especially those incidents that have resulted in injury.
 You may not be able to leave the country during the time of investigation, which can take months to resolve.